By: Jennifer Cassetta

 Like any celebration, it’s easy to get caught up in all the fun.
 The last thing you would expect is for something to go wrong while you’re celebrating.
-At the risk of sounding paranoid, this is exactly when we should do our best to keep safety a top priority.
+At the risk of sounding paranoid, this is exactly when we should do our best to keep summer holiday safety a top priority.

 According to the National Safety Council, July 4th is our country’s most dangerous holiday with the most deaths occurring on and around this date.

 Here are a few 4th of July safety tips to keep you and your loved ones safe while still enjoying the holiday:

 Most of the country will experience hot temperatures over the holiday weekend and the effects of dehydration can be very serious.
 Severe dehydration can lead to headaches, dizziness, lightheadedness, sunburn or even heatstroke if in the sun for too long.

 Eat high water content foods like watermelon and raw veggies to help you stay hydrated.
 Meat, potatoes and bread have very little water content to them.
 If those foods are the bulk of your July 4th diet then make sure you’re drinking plenty of water as well to ensure Independence Day safety.